gilch/hissp/docs/lissp_quickstart.rst

    ;; Notice the special QzMaybe_ qualifier generated by this template.
-   ;; Templates creates these for symbols in the invocation position when ;; they can't tell if _macro_ would work.
+   ;; Templates create these for symbols in the invocation position when ;; they can't tell if _macro_ would work.
 The compiler skips QzMaybe_ ;; unless it can resolve the symbol with QzMaybe_ as _macro_.
    #> `(+ 1 2 3 4)